THE ZARGHAMI REPORT

 Pricing Trends

-Pricing in Palmetto & Ellenton showed modest improvement in May 2026.
-The median sale price rose to $375,000, up from $370,000 in May 2025.
-Since the median represents the middle of the market, this suggests the typical sale price held steady with a slight year-over-year gain.
+Pricing improved in Palmetto & Ellenton in June.
+The median sale price rose to $389,000, up from $360,000 one year earlier.
+Since the median reflects the middle of the market, this points to stronger typical closed-sale pricing.

 Inventory Trends